RiceC-at-MasonHS/tic-tac-toe-pytest/README.md

 - **Mocking/Monkeypatching:**
   Sometimes, you want to test a function that depends on user input or output, but you don't want to actually type at the keyboard or print to the screen during your test.
 Mocking (or "monkeypatching") lets you temporarily replace parts of your code (like `input()` or `print()`) with something else, so you can simulate different scenarios and check how your code responds.

-- **Continuous Integration (CI):**
-  In professional software development, it's common to use tools that automatically run all your tests every time you make a change to your code (for example, when you push to GitHub).
-This is called Continuous Integration.
-It helps catch bugs early and ensures your code always works as expected.

 - **Property-Based Testing:**
   Instead of writing specific test cases, property-based testing tools (like [`hypothesis`](https://hypothesis.readthedocs.io/en/latest/) in Python) generate lots of random inputs for your functions and check that certain properties always hold true.
 This can help you find edge cases you might not have thought of.